The ODT

 Almost 40 streams and rivers cascade from the Olympic Mountains across the trail route.

 An equal number of bridges vary from the spectacular to the quaint.
 They include the historic timber truss bridge across the Dungeness River, a suspended trail bridge high above the Elwha River, and a 210’ trail bridge across Dry Creek.
-Mitigating bridge costs, has stimulated creative reuse of non-traditional items, including a 93 foot RR flat car, a ferry loading ramp, and a converted ship loading ramp across Bagley Creek.
+Mitigating bridge costs has stimulated creative reuse of non-traditional items, including a 93 foot railroad flat car, a ferry loading ramp, and a converted ship loading ramp across Bagley Creek.

 The Pacific Northwest Forest